 Local citations and NAP consistency: boring, required, and a real multiplier

-A citation is any place online that lists your business Name, Address, and Phone number — your NAP.
+A citation is any place online that lists your business Name, Address, and Phone number: your NAP.
 Google cross-checks these listings to confirm you're a real, established business at a real location.
 When your NAP is identical everywhere, it builds trust (prominence).
-When it's inconsistent — an old address here, a tracking phone number there — it erodes trust and quietly suppresses your rankings.
+When it's inconsistent, with an old address here and a tracking phone number there, it erodes trust and quietly suppresses your rankings.

 Don't fall for the '600 citations for $40' packages.
 Google ignores junk directories and can flag unnatural patterns.
 You want the right several dozen, not hundreds of random ones: